www.scantips.com

 Any $ % or , format keys are optional, and are ignored.

-2. Future Value of Fixed or reversed Annualized rate
+2. Future Value of a Fixed rate, or of reversed Annualized rate

 Old Value at Rate % over years